davidkroodsma/birdsongforthecuriours/scripts/Species_Markdown/10_RcSp.md

 I wonder how many different songs he sings in these few minutes?
-I check out the first eight songs and find two different ones, in the pattern A B A B B A B A. I skip to the last eight songs and find two others, in the pattern M N N M N M N N (letters chosen somewhat chosen at random).
+I check out the first eight songs and find two different ones, in the pattern A B A B B A B A. I skip to the last eight songs and find two others, in the pattern M N N M N M N N (letters chosen somewhat at random).
 What did he sing in the 38 songs during the intervening three and a half minutes?
 April 20, 2013.
 Chaparral Wildlife Management Area, Artesia Wells, Texas.
 (4:47)